 Step Three – Keep thinking that thought.

-Even though you found a new thought to think, that’s not the thought that’s part of your subconscious.
+Even though you found a new thought to think, the old thought is still part of your subconscious.
 So, here’s where the work really comes in.
 Now you have to pay attention to when that original thought comes up, put the brakes on it, and intentionally think the new one.
 What will eventually happen is the old thought pathway will get weaker, and the new one stronger.
 This takes time though, and remember, you’re working against those tricks your brain/body have up their sleeve to try and drive you back to an old way of being.
 But there’s something magical about actually discovering thinking patterns, and calling them out into the light.
 They somehow quickly lose some of their influence and power.
 It’s like the wizard behind the curtain being exposed.

 Step Four – Visualize your results.